-Syntax \\fillMemory16(value, address, zone, length, format)
+Syntax fillMemory16(value, address, zone, length, format)

+Parameters value

 An integer that specifies the value.

-An integer that specifies the memory start address.

-A string that specifies the memory zone, see C-SPY memory zones, page 161.

-An integer that defines how many 2-byte entities to be affected.

-Copy value will be copied to the specified memory area.

-AND An AND operation will be performed between value and the

-OR An OR operation will be performed between value and the

-XOR An XOR operation will be performed between value and the

-Description Fills a specified memory area with a 2-byte value.

-Example \\fillMemory16(0xCDCD, 0x7000, "", 0x200, "Copy");

-\\fillMemory32

-Syntax \\fillMemory32(value, address, zone, length, format)

-An integer that specifies the value.

-An integer that specifies the memory start address.
+address address An integer An integer that specifies the memory start address. zone C CDV memory range $162$ - A string that specifies the memory zone, see C-SPY memory zones , page 163. length • An integer that defines how many 2-byte entities to be affected. format One of the ese alternatives: Сору value will be copied to the specified memory area.
+AND An AND operation will be performed between value and the existing contents of memory before writing the result to memory.
+OR An OR operation will be performed between value and the existing contents of memory before writing the result to memory.
+XOR An XOR operation will be performed between value and the existing contents of memory before writing the result to memory.
+Return value int O For use with All C-SPY drivers Description Fills a specified m emory area with a 2-byte value.
+Example fillMemory16 5(0xCDCD, 0x7000, "", 0x200, "Copy"); fillMemory32 Syntax fillMemory32 2(value, address, zone, length, format) Parameters value An integer that specifies the value. address An integer that specifies the memory start address. zone length An integer that defines s how many 4-byte entities to be affected. format One of these alternativ Сору value will be copied to the specified memory area.
+AND An AND operation will be performed between value and the existing contents of memory before writing the result to memory.
+OR An OR operation will be performed between value and the existing contents of memory before writing the result to memory.
+XOR An XOR operation will be performed between value and the existing contents of memory before writing the result to memory.
+Return value int O For use with All C-SPY drivers.
+Description Fills a specified memory area with a 4-byte value.
+Example fillMemory32(0x0000FF FFF, 0x4000, "", 0x1000, "XOR");

-A string that specifies the memory zone, see C-SPY memory zones, page 161.
+A string that specifies the memory zone, see C-SPY memory zones, page 163.